Chaudhary Sadhu Ram: Early life

+He worked in the leather trade in Jalandhar and became one of the wealthiest members of the Chamar community in the Doaba region.

 Movement

 In late 1920s he joined Ad-Dharm movement founded by Mangu Ram Mugowalia.
 He became an active member of the movement but due to rifts among the leaders he led a separate faction, "All Indian Ad Dharm Mandal", headquartering at Lyallpur, Punjab.

 He became a close aid of Dr. B.R.
 Ambedkar and joined Scheduled Castes Federation and became its president of state unit in 1942.

 Politics

 In 1946, he joined Indian National Congress and in 1954 became convenor of Depressed Classes League for PEPSU state.

 In 1952, he fought his first election from Phagwara constituency of PEPSU Legislative Assembly and became Deputy Minister for Home Affairs.

 In 1957 India general elections he won Jullundar Lok Sabha constituency and in 3rd, 4th and 5th Lok Sabha elections from Phillaur constituency of Punjab.